NinjaCheetah/automod-rewrite/README.md

 # The AutoMod project has been :axe:'d and the repo has been archived.
 You can no longer use AutoMod because the repo used for downloading mods is now gone.
+Read below for more info.
+I killed this project due to possible legal issues, since I was rehosting mods, and also because of issues like it being hard to keep the mods up to date, and just being generally inefficient.

 # automod
 This is the code repo for AutoMod, a program for Minecraft: Java Edition that automatically installs modpacks, with minimal user input required.
 Now in C#.